 During the inference phase, according to Eq.\ref{eq:marginl_dist}, the state is sampled with $x(t) = m_t(x)(x) + \sqrt{v_t}\epsilon_t, \epsilon_t \sim \mathcal{N}(0, I)$, then the ground truth score function is simplified as:

 where $\epsilon_t$ is the noise estimated by the neural network.
-Similar to IR-SDE \cite{ir-sde}, we use a Unet-like architecture to estimate noise.
-To infer a high-quality DEM, we simulate the backward process with Equation~\ref{eq:sde_backward}.
+Similar to IR-SDE \citep{ir-sde}, we use a Unet-like architecture to estimate noise.
+To infer a high-quality DEM, we simulate the backward process with Eq.~\ref{eq:sde_backward}.